Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitivity_labels.md

 A good label taxonomy needs to meet business and/or regulatory needs, be intuitively understandable by users, provide good policy tips, and be easy to use.
 It should not prevent users from doing their jobs, while at the same time help prevent instances of data leakage or misuse and address compliance requirements.

 See [Create a well-designed data classification framework](https://learn.microsoft.com/en-us/compliance/assurance/assurance-create-data-classification-framework) for further guidance.

-Best Practices
+**Good Practices**
 -  Start small and keep it simple.
+-  Start with labels and only introduce sublabels when you have a clear need for them, as users may have a tough time finding nested labels
 -  Define labels that will last a long time
 - Start with what threats you are trying to prevent, e.g. users from accidentally putting sensitive data where unauthorized users can view it.
 Based on those requirements, define the minimal controls that must be there to ensure those scenarios don't happen.
 - Use label names that intuitively resonate with your users.
 Don't use acronyms.
 Use short, meaningful words, e.g. "Confidential", "Secret"